Stianje/gr-lorawan_sdr/README.md

 ### Node-RED
 Node-RED has been employed to create an User Interface (UI) for data visualization.
 The JSON file detailing the flow is located within the 'NodeRED' folder.

+### Future Work
+- Fine-tuning the Timing of downlink packets

 ### Acknowledgments
 https://github.com/tapparelj/gr-lora_sdr